iiAku/kolibri-frontend/documentation/README.md

 The **developer fund** is a discretionary fund used to fund future developments to Kolibri.
 Distributions are determined via a planned governance mechanism.

+### Debt Ceiling

+Kolibri maintains a debt ceiling that can be used as a lever to control supply and demand.
+The debt ceiling must be changed through governance.

 ### Precision

 Internally, all values in Kolibri are represented as integers with precision of `10^-18` (similar to a Wei within Ethereum).
 That is to say, the number `1.23` would be represented as